Clicky

 If you’re looking for the best car harness for dogs, then the Sleepypod Clickit is the only product certified by the CPS.
 It’s a strong product that performed well in crash tests – plus it has a wide padded front vest so your dog is comfortable.

 What made the Sleepypod pass the 2013 CPS trial (see results) when so many failed though?
-The first is that it has three points of contact with the car seat belt.
+The first is that it has three contact points with the car seat belt.
 This reduces the strain on a single point of contact and makes it less likely to fail.

-The Clickit is also made from highly durable materials that are designed to withstand extreme forces during a collision.
+The Clickit is also made from highly durable materials designed to withstand extreme forces during a collision.
 These include a ballistic nylon exterior and automotive-standard seat belt webbing.

 As you would expect from such a strong harness, it’s not the lightest or most convenient for walking.
 It can still be used for short walks though – and even has reflective strips for improving night-time visibility.
 I’d be wary of it being too hot in warm weather though.
 It’s also probably too restrictive for long walks.